ablack3/cleaning_data_course_project/README.md

 The variable names are not all that meaninful to me but I am assuming they would make sense to a final user of the data.
 I chose to keep any varible that had the substring "mean" or "std" because I wanted to be sure that all means and standard deviations were included.

 ## CodeBook.md
-This document describes all of the varibles in tidy_data.csv
+This document describes all of the variables in UCI_HAR_tidy.txt